h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_4_Quiz.md

 3. Creating an algorithm to "understand" the meaning of poetry
 4. Predicting customer churn based on demographic information, usage patterns, and customer service interactions

+For a detailed explanation of this problem, including well-posed problem criteria and reformulation strategies, see [Question 1: Identifying Well-posed Problems](L1_4_1_explanation.md).

 ## Question 2

 ### Problem Statement